8ta4/say/DONTREADME.md

 | Other                    | 240       | This accounts for any additional processing or unexpected delays.                                                                                                                                                                                                                                                                           |
 | **Total**                | **1000**      | This is the total time taken within the 1-minute buffer.                                                                                                                                                                                                                                                                                     |

+This document was written based on some assumptions that may change over time.

 ## API Key

 I've chosen not to store the API key.
 This approach keeps the codebase simple and reduces potential security vulnerabilities.